HL7/davinci-alerts/input/pagecontent/index.md

 - [Home]\: The home page provides the introduction and background for the Da Vinci Unsolicited Notifications Project.

 - [Framework]\: These pages provide guidance on the set of FHIR transactions and the FHIR artifacts used in a general framework to enable unsolicited notifications to care team members.
-- [Admit/Discharge Use case]\: The Admission/Discharge use case is used to show how to implement an unsolicited notification using the framework.
+- [Admit/Discharge Use cases]\: Unsolicited notifications for the Admission/Transfer/Discharge use cases are defined using the framework.
 - [FHIR Artifacts]\: These pages provide detailed descriptions and formal definitions for all the FHIR objects defined in this guide.
   - [Profiles]\: This page lists the set of Profiles that are defined in this guide.
   - [Terminology]\: This page lists the value sets and code system defined for this guide.